26.3. The Toolbox

 Although the number and type of parameters depend on the characteristics of the algorithm, the structure is similar for all of them.
 The parameters found in the table can be of one of the following types.

-By default, the parameters dialog will show a description of the CRS of each layer along with its name.
+By default, the layer widget shows the CRS of the layer along with its name.
 If you do not want to see this additional information, you can disable this functionality in the Processing Settings dialog, unchecking theoption.

 A table, to select from a list of all available in QGIS.
-Non-spatial tables are loaded into QGIS like vector layers, and in fact they are treated as such by the program.
-Currently, the list of available tables that you will see when executing an algorithm that needs one of them is restricted to tables coming from files in dBase (
+Non-spatial tables are loaded into QGIS like vector layers, and use the same widget.

 An option, to choose from a selection list of possible options.